Cristina Gonzales

-Cristina Malarky Gonzalez Romualdez (born May 1, 1970) is a Filipino actress and a former politician.
+Cristina Malarky Gonzalez Romualdez is a Filipino actress and a former politician.

 Personal life

 She is the daughter of actor José Mari Gonzales and Charito Malarky.
 She has a younger sister, Anna Margarita Gonzales, a former actress.
 Gonzales is of Spanish and British ancestry from her mother's side.

 She is married to Alfred Romualdez (mayor of Tacloban City and nephew of Imelda Marcos).
 She served as city councilor from 2007 until 2016.

 Controversies

 In 1993, in an affair dubbed as Brunei Beauties by the Philippine media, Cristina Gonzales were among the names linked to the controversy.

-During the 2016 Philippine Election, her daughter Sofia, who was underage the time, posted an offensive tweet on Twitter regarding Camarines Sur Rep. Leni Robredo.
+During the 2016 Philippine Election, her daughter Sofia, who was underage the time, posted an offensive tweet on Twitter regarding Camarines Sur 3rd District Representative Leni Robredo.
 In a post on her Facebook, Romualdez apologized and said she did not approve of the words her daughter used in the controversial Twitter post.

 Return to showbiz

 After 15 years in politics, Gonzales signed with Viva Artists Agency last January 29, 2021 as she makes a showbiz comeback.